-No individual or entity, other than authorized concessionaires, may operate any taxicab, shuttle, courtesy vehicle, bus, personal vehicle, or rental car for the purpose of carrying passengers for hire from the Airport unless such operation is with the approval of the Airport Manager and under such terms and conditions as prescribed by the City of Santa Fe.
+No individual or entity, other than authorized concessionaires, may operate any taxicab, shuttle, courtesy vehicle, bus, personal vehicle, or rental car for the purpose of carrying passengers for hire from the Airport unless such operation is with the approval of the Airport Director and under such terms and conditions as prescribed by the City of Santa Fe.

-All individuals, partnerships, LLC or corporations operating for hire and courtesy vehicle services must be registered with NM PRC.
+All individuals, partnerships, LLC or corporations operating for hire and courtesy vehicle services must be registered with NMDOT.

-- 1. Operators of for hire and courtesy vehicles without a registration from NM PRC or contract with the Airport may only unload passengers who made prior arrangements.
-Operators of unregistered vehicles are prohibited from soliciting business or load passengers even if prior arrangements were made. - 2.
-Operators with registration from NM PRC may not cruise or solicit business from inside the passenger terminal but may only load passengers, if prior arrangements were made.
+- 1. Operators of for hire and courtesy vehicles without a registration from NMDOT or contract with the Airport may only unload passengers who made prior arrangements.
+Operators of unregistered vehicles are prohibited from soliciting business or loading passengers even if prior arrangements were made. - 2.
+Operators with registration from NMDOT may not cruise or solicit business from inside the passenger terminal but may only load passengers, if prior arrangements were made.

-All for hire vehicles must hold a registration or permit issued by the NM PRC.
+All for hire vehicles must hold a registration or permit issued by the NMDOT.